-[8253]Figure AA-7—Example showing a mix of multiple BSSID set, co-hosted BSSID set and an AP that is not a member of a multiple BSSID set or a co-hosted BSSID set
+[8253]Figure AA-7—Example of affiliated APs belonging to a multiple BSSID set, a co-hosted BSSID set and neither of these two cases

-[8253]As seen from Figure AA-7 (Example showing a mix of multiple BSSID set, co-hosted BSSID set and an AP that is not a member of a multiple BSSID set or a co-hosted BSSID set), APs corresponding to BSSID-x, BSSID-z, and BSSID-y are part of the multiple BSSID set on Link 1 and belong to different MLDs (MLD 1, MLD 2, and MLD 3, respectively).
-On Link 1, AP-y, affiliated with MLD 3, corresponds to the transmitted BSSID (depicted as BSSID-y [T]) for the multiple BSSID set on Link 1.
-The three APs on Link 2, AP-p, AP-q, and AP-r, belong to the same co-hosted BSSID set and each is affiliated with a different MLD, MLD 1, MLD 2, and MLD 3, respectively.
-On Link 3, there is a single AP (AP-b) that is affiliated with MLD 2.
+[8253]As seen from Figure AA-7 (Example of affiliated APs belonging to a multiple BSSID set, a co-hosted BSSID set neither of these two cases), APs corresponding to BSSID-x, BSSID-z, and BSSID-y belong to the same multiple BSSID set on channel 1 and are affiliated with different AP MLDs (MLD 1, MLD 2, and MLD 3, respectively).
+On channel 1, AP-y, affiliated with MLD 3, corresponds to the transmitted BSSID (depicted as BSSID-y [T]) for the multiple BSSID set on channel 1.
+The three APs on channel 2, AP-p, AP-q, and AP-r, belong to the same co-hosted BSSID set and each is affiliated with a different MLD, MLD 1, MLD 2, and MLD 3, respectively.
+On channel 3, there is a single AP (AP-b) that is affiliated with AP MLD 2.
+Each AP MLD independently assigns a Link ID to its affiliated APs (shown as “(Link n)” in the example).

 35.3.19.1 General